neilyboy/ArchiveXM/README.md

   <img src="logo.png" alt="ArchiveXM Logo" width="200"/>
 </p>

 **ArchiveXM** is a modern web-based SiriusXM streaming and archival application.
-Browse 700+ channels, listen live, explore the 5-hour DVR buffer, and download tracks with full metadata and cover art.
+Browse 700+ channels, listen live, explore the 5-hour DVR buffer, download tracks with full metadata, and enjoy your collection with the built-in Jukebox player.

 ## Features

-- 🔐 **Secure Authentication** - Store SiriusXM credentials securely
+- 🔐 **Secure Authentication** - Store SiriusXM credentials securely with auto-refresh
 - 📻 **700+ Channels** - Browse all channels with artwork and descriptions
 - 🎧 **Listen Live** - Stream any channel in real-time
 - 📼 **DVR Buffer** - Access 5 hours of past content per channel